General Rules of Paddle Tennis

 Court markings are vital for determining in-bound and out-of-bound shots.
 The court is divided into two halves by the net, and each side has a service box where players must stand to serve.
 The service boxes are marked with lines to guide players on where to position themselves for serving.

-Also Read General Rules of One Day International (Cricket)
+Also Read General Rules of Gaelic Football

 When it comes to player equipment, paddle tennis requires a solid paddle and a low-compression ball.
 The paddle is typically made of composite materials and has small holes to reduce air resistance, allowing for better control and power in shots.
 The low-compression ball is designed to bounce lower than a regular tennis ball, suiting the dimensions of the paddle tennis court.
 Understanding these court dimensions and equipment specifics sets the stage for an exciting paddle tennis match.